A sleeping bag is an integral part of any camping trip.

 This 100% polyester sleeping bag offers a double-layer construction along the entire length of its rectangular design.

-This allows it to provide more warmth when used as a sleeping bag and allows it to act as a blanket if completely unzipped.
+This allows it to provide more warmth when used as a sleeping bag and enable it to act as a blanket if wholly unzipped.

 The two-way zippers don’t tend to snag on you, and the metal pulls are made of a good enough quality that they won’t easily pull apart.